, MEXICO CITY, Mexico

 About Nissan Mexicana

-Nissan Mexicana, S.A. de C.V. is a subsidiary of Nissan Motor Co., Ltd., established in Mexico in September 1961 The company has corporate, marketing, sales, manufacturing, distribution, and design facilities in cities of Aguascalientes, Distrito Federal, Cuernavaca, and Toluca.
-2011 marks the 50th Anniversary of operations in Mexico, where Nissan was a proud sponsor of the Guadalajara 2011 XVI Pan American Games.
-Nissan Mexicana currently employs over 10,600 workers and employees.
-In 2011, the company recorded sales of 224,509 cars in Mexico, and registered a 24.8% market share (6.2 pp more than in 2010), with a production of 607,087 units for the domestic and export markets.
+Nissan Mexicana, S.A. de C.V. is a subsidiary of Nissan Motor Co., Ltd., established in Mexico in September 1961.
+The company has corporate, marketing, sales, manufacturing, distribution, and design facilities in cities of Aguascalientes, Distrito Federal, Cuernavaca, and Toluca.
+2011 marks the 50th Anniversary of operations in Mexico, where Nissan is a proud sponsor of the Guadalajara 2011 XVI Pan American Games.
+Nissan Mexicana currently employs over 10,400 workers and employees.
+In 2010, the company recorded sales of 189,518 in Mexico, and registered a 23.1% market share (2.4 pp more than in 2009), with a production of 506,490 units for the domestic and export markets.
+In 2011, and through the month of August, the company has sold 136,426 vehicles, with a market penetration of 24.5% producing 382,250 units.
 Nissan is focused on improving the environment with the Nissan Green Program 2010, an initiative that includes reducing CO2 emissions and increasing recycling efforts.
 Moreover, the company’s foundation, Fundación ANDANAC/Nissan manages a Social Support Fund for the construction of public elementary schools.
-Over the course of eight years, the organization has built and equipped 63 schools to benefit more than 30,000 disadvantaged children throughout the country
+Over the course of eight years, the organization has built and equipped 63 schools to benefit more than 30,000 disadvantaged children throughout the country.

 About Nissan Motor Co.

-Nissan Motor Co., Ltd. Japan’s second-largest automotive company in terms of volume, is headquartered in Yokohama, Japan, and is part of the Renault-Nissan Alliance.
-Operating with more than 248,000 employees globally, Nissan sold more than 4.1 million vehicles in 2010, generating revenue of ¥8.77 trillion (US$ 102.37 billion).
-With a strong commitment to developing exciting and innovative products for everyone, Nissan delivers a comprehensive range of 64 models under the Nissan and Infiniti brands A pioneer in zero-emission mobility, Nissan made history with the introduction of the Nissan LEAF, the first affordable, mass-market, pure-electric vehicle and winner of numerous international wards, including the prestigious 2011 European Car of the Year and 2011 World Car of the Year.
-For more information about our products, services and commitment to sustainable mobility, visit our website: http://www.nissan-global.com/EN/.
+Nissan Motor Co., Ltd., Japan’s second-largest automotive company in terms of volume, is headquartered in Yokohama, Japan, and is part of the Renault-Nissan Alliance.
+Operating with more than 248,000 employees globally, Nissan sold more than 4.1 million vehicles in 2010, generating revenue of ¥8.77 trillion yen ($102.37 billion US).
+With a strong commitment to developing exciting and innovative products for everyone, Nissan delivers a comprehensive range of 64 models under the Nissan and Infiniti brands.
+A pioneer in zero-emission mobility, Nissan made history with the introduction of the Nissan LEAF, the first affordable, mass-market, pure-electric vehicle and winner of numerous international wards, including the prestigious 2011 European Car of the Year and 2011 World Car of the Year.
+For more information, visit our website at: http://www.nissan-global.com/EN/.